ansh20-S/video-streaming-app/README.md

-# Welcomet to the video streaming app
+# Welcome to the video streaming app

-## This is a simple video streaming app that allows you to upload and watch videos.
+## This simple video streaming app allows you to upload and watch videos.

 ### Features:
 - Upload videos